bloominstituteoftechnology/Precourse/Lesson7-JS-IV/README.md

 ## Introduction to Objects

 In the last lesson we introduced Arrays.
 Arrays are containers that hold collections of data.
 In this lesson we will introduce another data container, the Object.
-Objects and arrays are similar in some ways and very different in others.
-Where arrays hold multiple items related to each other, Objects will hold a lot of information about one thing.
+Objects and arrays are similar in some ways and very different in others.ne Where arrays hold multiple items related to each other, Objects will hold a lot of information about one thing.
 Objects are instantiated by using braces (`{}`).

 ```javascript
     const newObj = {};